Introduction to Botnet

 6. Install Antivirus Software

-Try to get antivirus protection designed for all the devices, and not just the computer.
+Try to get antivirus protection designed for all the devices and not just the computer.
 With rising technology, the potential for the botnet is also increasing.
-In the 2016 presidential election, Facebook’s fake ad controversy and Twitter bot fiasco were a great worry to many politicians.
+In the 2016 presidential election, Facebook’s fake ad controversy and Twitter bot fiasco greatly worried many politicians.
 Studies from MIT have determined that automated accounts and social media bots play a major role in spreading fake news.
 Aside from this, botnets are dangerous as they steal personal information.
 Cybercriminals tend to hunt for low-hanging fruit.
 Taking preventative measures now can protect your devices, data, and identity.

 This has been a guide to What is Botnet.
 Here we discuss the working of Botnet along with a detailed explanation, prevention, and structure.
 You can also go through our other suggested articles to learn more –